 For example, if you only have swelling on one side of your chest and discharge coming from your nipple, you should get checked for male breast cancer.
-You should then watch out for asymmetrical gyno, which is a benign condition that can mimic male breast cancer.
+You should then watch out for asymmetrical gynecomastia, which is a benign condition that can mimic male breast cancer.

-Only an official diagnosis by a gynecomastia surgeon or doctor can determine if you suffer from gynecomastia.
+Only an official gynecomastia diagnosis by a gynecomastia surgeon or doctor can determine if you suffer from gynecomastia.
 You should speak with your doctor if you notice anything out of the ordinary about your body and/or chest.